Team-Gaceon/open-source-python-template/README.md

 # Open Source Python Template
 This is an advanced template for designing and developing Python projects with CI/CD.
-This tempalte serves as a foundation and includes features for build management, unit testing, continuous integration, static analysis, code style adherence, and component specification.
+This template serves as a foundation and includes features for build management, unit testing, continuous integration, static analysis, code style adherence, and component specification.

 The details of this template are listed below:
 The programming language: Python